gydata5/california_wildfires/README.md

-# global_wildfires_2022
+# california_wildfires
-A global dataset of natural wildfires in 2022
+List of WildFires in California between 2013 and 2020